prathameshpatil2/TECHGEEK/README.md

 # TECHGEEK
-THIS IS MY FIRST PROJECT
+THIS is my first Git Repository.
 Author - Prathamesh Patil